clivewalkden/clivewalkden.co.uk/source/_posts/viewing-disk-space-remaining-in-linux-command-line.md

 <img src="/images/uploaded/blog/articles/viewing-disk-space-remaining-in-linux-command-line-main-original.png" />

-The -h simply puts the drive space into human readable format eg. 10K, 45G, 1.1T.
+The -h simply puts the drive space into human-readable format eg. 10K, 45G, 1.1T.

 There are other options available for the df command but nothing else that needs covering in this post.